CiviMRF/cmrf-civicrm/README.md

 Configure the remote connections at `http(s)://<server>://civicrm/admin/setting/cmrf`.
 You can also access this form from _Administration Console_.
 Search in the _System Settings_ for _Civi McRestFace_

-## Known issues
-- cleanup batches are not programmed yet